PlaytestersKitchen/texas-euchre/README.md

 #### What happens if all players exhaust the deck during the draw phase?

 All players forfeit the trick taking round.
 Everyone is considered to have 0 tricks, and take all points in front of them.

+# Variants

+### Three Players

+All rules are the same except starting hands are four cards.

+### Five Players

+All rules are the same except starting hands are six cards.

+### Six Players

+A second deck should be used to accommodate for that many players.
+Deal seven cards to each player.

+### Reverse Texas Euchre

+All rules are the same except trick taking becomes a "loser-takes-all" affair.

+Instead of trying to have the highest card, players are only concerned with *not* having the lowest card.
+Players who played the lowest card that turn take the trick, and the loser is the one with the most tricks.